chiragakunosensei/Lab_6/README.md

     and make a recommendation for the best area for a new store selling healthy foods.

-The **Introduction** section should state the research objective and the relevant spatial criteria for locating the new store.

-The **Data and Methods** section should state the data sets used in the analysis, from where those data were acquired, and the GIS operations employed.
-The maps illustrating the data sets used and a part of the methodology should be cited in the text here (e.g. Figure 1, 2, etc.)

-The **Results** section should state the results (i.e. a brief description of the areas that meet the criteria, the square footage of each, and your recommendation as to the best area for the store).
-The map of the potential area(s) for the store should be cited in the text here.

-The **Discussion** section should state an interpretation of the results (i.e. where in Philadelphia is the recommended area, what is advantageous about this particular location), limitations of the analysis, and how the analysis could be improved or expanded.

-The **Tables** **and Figures** section should contain the maps, each on a separate page with a caption.
-The maps should be cited in the text.

 ## Getting Started

 Make sure all layers and your map are in State Plane Pennsylvania